Showing Collections: 1 - 9 of 9

 Abstract In September 1958 the Undergraduate Curriculum and the Graduate Curriculum Committees were combined the Courses and Curriculum Committee.
 In 1961 the name was changed to Curriculum Committee.
 The work of the Curriculum Committee centered primarily on approving proposals for new courses and course changes, managing the process of submitting those proposals to the University Graduate School Curriculum Committee, formulating new curricula and approving changes in curricula, and dealing with other...

-Abstract The records of the Technological Institute Dedication Committee consist of four boxes of materials relating to the opening ceremonies of the Technological Institute on June 15-16, 1942.
+Abstract The records of the Dedication Committee of Northwestern University's Technological Institute consist of four boxes of materials relating to the opening ceremonies on June 15-16, 1942.
 The records reflect the work of an honorary committee and a working committee appointed to carry out the ceremony planning.
 The materials relating to the Honorary Advisory Committee include committee lists, letters of acceptance, letters of regret, and replies to the acceptance letters.
+An addition concerns the...

 Abstract The Personnel Files of the Technological Institute date from 1902 to 1963.
 The majority of records are for members of the faculty of the Institute.
 A file may include some or all of the following documents: vitas; forms for new faculty appointments, salary changes, resignations, payroll discontinuations and recommendations; correspondence regarding an individual's appointment or resignation; research questionnaires; and selective service affidavits.
 In addition some folders contain...